3 Day Itinerary for Rome

-Using the map of Rome, you can explore all the days and stops.
+A map of Rome.
+Use the map to explore all the days and stops.

 Rome, also known as 'The Eternal City', was founded in 753 BC by the Romans.
 And despite the passing of time, we are lucky enough to still be able to enjoy what the Romans are most famous for - their excellent architectural skills.

 These three sites together should keep you busy for a minimum of 3 to 4 hours, so buy a takeaway sandwich for lunch and some snacks from the nearby Carrefour to keep in your backpack for hungry moments.